Medical Laboratory Technology

 Program Information

-Accreditation Status: The PVCC Medical Laboratory Technology program is currently seeking accreditation through the National Accreditation Agency for Clinical Laboratory Sciences.
+Accreditation Status: The PVCC Medical Laboratory Technology program is currently seeking accreditation through the National Accrediting Agency for Clinical Laboratory Sciences and has obtained Serious Applicant status.

 NAACLS